A man in a suit is praying.

 • Sexual Shame:

-Natural sexual desires are often demonized, leading to deep-seated shame and difficulties in intimate relationships, including sexual shame, which I write about in more detail
+Natural sexual desires are often demonized, leading to deep-seated shame and difficulties in intimate relationships.

 For instance, men of color may face additional pressures to conform to both religious and cultural expectations of masculinity.